ph-hack/datasciencecoursera/report.Rmd

 Conclusions
 ---------------------

 Unfortunately it wasn't possible to apply a better descriptor analysis and also to make use of the whole cross-validation process due to the lack of time.
+For this, I would like to apologize.
 However, it was shown that the chosen model produces good results, since it predicted correctly all test samples.
+Thanks to the Coursera and the Johns Hopkins for the opportunity given.